saeedahmed12/TestingGit/readme.md

 There is a github repository that goes along with the video to be found here: https://github.com/mjhea0/thinkful-mentor/blob/master/git-workflow.md

-If changes made remotely, then this worked (but need to be careful): git pull https://github.com/saeedahmed12/TestingGit.git
+If changes made remotely, then this worked (but need to be careful) to bring back in to local: git pull https://github.com/saeedahmed12/TestingGit.git